syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-Events.md

 ## Closed Event

 [SfPopupLayout.Closed](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Closed_EV.html) event will be fired whenever the PopupView is dismissed from the view.
-You can customize your requirement by using this event.
+You can write your set of codes that needs to be executed once the popup is completely closed, in its respective event handler.

 Refer to the following code example for using `SfPopupLayout.Closed` event.